e-vinci/web3-2025/src/data/post/course-lessons/lesson-1-refresh.md

 **Goal**: Set up your project with modern tooling.

+- Create and Navigate to your exercise directory, eg: `web3/exercises/lesson-1-refresh`
 - Create a new Vite React + TypeScript app in a `frontend/` directory using:

 ```bash